OuhscBbmc/usnavy-billets/analysis/select-1/select-1.md

 # Raw Rankings

-These two table represent the raw/initial rankings provided from each hospital (in the first table) and from each officer (in the second table).
+These two tables represent the raw/initial rankings provided from each hospital (in the first table) and from each officer (in the second table).
 No adjustments have been made yet to the rankings.

 In the first table (i.e., "Input from Each *Hospital*"), each row represents an officer being ranked; each column represents a hospital providing their preferences.
 In constrast, in the second table (i.e., "Input Provided from Each *Officer*"), each row represents a hospital being ranked; each column represents an officer providing their preferences.

 To walk through an example from the hospital's perspective, look at the fifth row in the first table.
-The values represent how the 22 hospitals ranked officer o_405.
-The first four hospitals (i.e., b_201, b_202, b_203, b_204) ranked officer o_405 as 1, 1, 6, and 24.
+The values represent how the 22 hospitals ranked officer ``o_405``.
+The first four hospitals (i.e., ``b_201, b_202, b_203, b_204``) ranked officer ``o_405`` as 1, 1, 6, and 24.

 To walk through an example from the officer's perspective, look at the second row in the second table.
-The values represent how the 26 officers ranked hospital b_202.
-The first four officers (i.e., o_401, o_402, o_403, o_404) ranked officer b_202 as 7, 21, 15, and 2.
+The values represent how the 26 officers ranked hospital ``b_202``.
+The first four officers (i.e., ``o_401, o_402, o_403, o_404``) ranked officer ``b_202`` as 7, 21, 15, and 2.

 ### Input Provided from Each Hospital